SnehaChevuru/Climate_Responsive_Crop_Selection_Global_Dataset/README.md

 data/ — Contains crop-specific TXT files for each time slice

-scripts/ — (optional) Code used for processing, formatting, or analysis
+scripts/ — Code used for processing, formatting, or analysis

 metadata/ — Documentation of variables, file structure, and example records